People take loans for a variety of reasons, including medical and financial emergencies.

 Having a good credit score is the best way to get the lowest interest rates.
 You can achieve this by repaying your bills on a timely basis and minimising the frequency at which you take loans.

-When you apply for a loan, a money lender will check your borrowing history with other money lenders with the Money Lender Credit Bureau (MLCB) which is operated by CBS.
+When you apply for a loan, a money lender will check your borrowing history with other money lenders with the Money Lender Credit Bureau (MLCB) which is also operated by CBS.

 The loan application process is a simple and seamless one.